kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 On Linux machines with SELinux in enforcing mode, SELinux tries to prevent users that escaped from a container to access the host OS and also to access other containers running on the host.
 It does so by running each container with unique *SELinux label* (sometimes called *SELinux context*), such as `system_u:system_r:container_t:s0:c309,c383`, and labeling all content on all volumes with the corresponding label (`system_u:object_r:container_file_t:s0:c309,c383`).
 Only process with the label `...:container_t:s0:c309,c383` can access files with label `container_file_t:s0:c309,c383`.
-Therefore, a rogue user who escaped boundaries of its container cannot access data of other containers, because volumes of each container have different label.
+Therefore, a rogue user who escaped boundaries of its container, with label say `container_file_t:s0:c68,c222`, cannot access data of other containers, because the label of the attacker's process does not match any other container on the system.
-Even processes running as root (UID 0) are denied access to these files, unless they run with the right SELinux label.
+Even processes running as root (UID 0) are denied access to these files, unless they run with the right SELinux label or as privileged containers.

 Further in this KEP we assume that the SELinux is enabled on the system.
 This KEP has absolutely no effect on systems that run without SELinux.
 Kubelet already knows if SELinux is enabled and does not do anything with it if it's disabled or not available (e.g. on Windows).

 See [SELinux documentation](https://selinuxproject.org/page/NB_MLS) for more details.

 ### SELinux label assignment
 In Kubernetes, the SELinux label of a pod is assigned in two ways: